mintproject/mic/docs/index.md

 Model Insertion Checker (MIC) is a command-line a command line wizard for users to add new calibrated models and their metadata.
-MIC posts new entries to the [MINT Model Catalog Service](https://models.mint.isi.edu/home).
+MIC posts new entries to the [MINT Model Catalog API](https://model-catalog-python-api-client.readthedocs.io/en/latest/endpoints/), which can then be browsed through the [Model Explorer](https://models.mint.isi.edu/home).

 MIC allows recording key metadata of a model, including model version, model configuration, parameters, inputs, outputs, authors and contributors (among other key metadata).
 Future versions will check that the information is consistent and validated.